Northeast Academy of Dance to present Dance Salad

 OSCODA – The Northeast Academy of Dance (NEAD) will present Dance Salad, Saturday and Sunday, June 11 and 12 at 7 p.m. at the Mary Anne Bartels Auditorium at Oscoda High School.

 Tickets for the performances are $13 adults, $11 seniors, and $6 students and are available at the door.
-Program duration is approximately 1 hour and 10 mins with no intermission.
+Program duration is approximately one hour and 10 minutes with no intermission.
 This program is appropriate for all ages.
-For more information about the Academy and its programs, call (989) 739-7955 or visit our website at www.neadancemi.org.
+For more information about the Academy and its programs, call 739-7955 or visit our website at www.neadancemi.org.

 NEAD wraps up its 24th year with Dance Salad, a program which encompasses many dance styles and features all NEAD students under the direction of Giuseppe Canale and Scott Heinrich.